Identification of fixations and saccades in eye-tracking data using adaptive threshold-based method: Results

-Under clean recording conditions, I-VT yields the strongest agreement with the reference parser.
+The effect of added Gaussian noise ($\sigma$ = 0-50 pixels) was examined both with the original threshold (rapid degradation) -- cf. Tabs.~\ref{tab:noise_fixed_RP}-\ref{tab:merged_idt} in the supplementary section -- and with thresholds re-optimized at each noise level via the $K$-ratio.
+See Fig.~\ref{fig:noise_analysis}.
+Under clean recording conditions, I-VT yields the highest agreement with the reference parser.
 When spatial noise is present, I-VT and I-AVT showed a progressive drift toward saccade-dominated classifications as noise increased, driven by inflated velocity and angular-velocity estimates.
 I-DT preserved more stable fixation proportions at intermediate noise levels but also deteriorated at higher amplitudes.
+To quantify the corresponding change in event structure, we measured fixation-duration distributions under noise for I-VT with fixed thresholds the median fixation duration collapses from 619~ms at $\sigma=0$ to 1~ms for $\sigma\ge5$ (with $\Pr[T_{\mathrm{fix}}\ge200~\mathrm{ms}]=0$ from $\sigma\ge2$), whereas adaptive I-DT retains substantially longer fixations, with median 318~ms at $\sigma=0$ and 431~ms at $\sigma=50$ and $\Pr[T_{\mathrm{fix}}\ge200~\mathrm{ms}]$ increasing from 0.887 ($\sigma=0$) to 0.929 ($\sigma=50$), consistent with fixation stretching via saccade absorption.
 With adaptive thresholding, I-DT shows the greatest stability in event proportions, while velocity-based algorithms remain markedly more sensitive to recording precision.
 However, in all cases, the $K$-ratio-based threshold at least partially mitigated against noise.